fedi-e2ee/public-key-directory-specification/Specification.md

 persist forever, but without the correct key, the contents will be indistinguishable from randomness.
 Thus, the system will irrevocably forget the Actor ID for those records.

-It's important to note that this is not a security feature, it is intended to allow the system to forget how to read a specific record while still maintaining an immutable history.
+It's important to note that this is not a security feature, it's meant to eliminate a compliance obstacle.

+Crypto-shredding and message attribute encryption are intended to allow the system to forget how to read a specific record while still maintaining an immutable history.
 It does not guarantee that other clients and servers did not persist the key necessary to comprehend the contents of the deleted records, since it's always published alongside the ciphertext in the REST API until the time of erasure.

 However, it does mean that the liability is with those other clients and servers rather than our ledger, and that is sufficient for de-risking our use case.